casmacc/ssh-chat/README.md

 ## With Docker Compose

-It is possible to start many instances of `ssh-chat` servers on one host, each listening on a separate port.
+It is possible to start many `ssh-chat` containers on a host, each listening on a separate port.

     version: '3'